-There are literally hundreds, if not thousands of builders out there who claim they can build you the house of your dreams!
+There are literally hundreds, if not thousands of home builders out there who claim they can build you the house of your dreams!
+But honestly how do you choose the right builder?
 If you are someone like me who is easily overwhelmed by tough decisions, how do you even begin to navigate through the muddy and murky waters to choose which route you want to go to build your new home?
 Unless you were lucky enough to hit the lottery or inherit millions from your long lost aunt Sally, chances are YOU are the one who is going to have to PAY for your decision for years to come.
 Make the RIGHT decision for YOU!

 For those of you that are new to my blog, my husband and I are currently knee deep into a custom home construction project that we started working on several years ago.
 In an attempt to help others that are also traveling on the long journey HOME (no pun intended!), I began a Blog Series about building your dream home and the four key people you hire in the process to help you complete the arduous task.
 I have already discussed The Architect/House Designer and The Excavator.
 Before I reveal Part 3 of my Blog series, The General Contractor, I thought I’d take some time to write a post detailing something I have

 probably been asked 1,000 times over the past several years– and that is — WHY did we choose to build a custom home RATHER than a production home?

 HOW TO CHOOSE THE RIGHT BUILDER: WHAT IS THE DIFFERENCE BETWEEN A PRODUCTION BUILDER AND A CUSTOM BUILDER?